pippim/pippim.github.io/_posts/2020-01-28-Laptop-selectively-will∕will-not-wake-up-from-suspend-on-Ubuntu-18.04.3.md

 ---
 layout:       post
-title:        Laptop selectively will/will not wake up from suspend on Ubuntu 18.04.3
+title:        Laptop selectively will∕will not wake up from suspend on Ubuntu 18.04.3
 site:         Ask Ubuntu
 stack_url:    https://askubuntu.com/q/1206241
 type:         Answer